xiazeyu/infomall-org-uva/content/en/docs/tutorial/singularity.md

 ### Singularity cache

-before you can build images you need to set the singularity cache.
-This is due to the fact that the cache usually is created in your home directory and is far to small for even our small projects.
+Before you can build images you need to set the singularity cache.
+This is due to the fact that the cache usually is created in your home directory and is often far too small for even our small projects.
 Thus you need to set it as follows

 ```bash